Green-Software-Foundation/community-plugins/docs/rest-client.md

       password: 'yourPassword'

     ```
+- `ssl-tls-active`: optional, SSL/TLS is enabled if true and undefined, SSL/TLS is disabled if false
-- `jpath`: optional, JSONPath expression, and you can use it when using the GET method
+- `jpath`: JSONPath expression and you can use it when using the GET method
-- `output`: parameter name to store the result of `GET` method or HTTP response of `PUT` or `POST` methods
+- `output`: parameter name to store the result of this plugin

 ### Inputs